BarelElbaz/monitoring-dashboard/README.md

 ## Configuration

+The application uses `config.json` for its settings.
+After installation:
+- On macOS: The config file is located next to the .app bundle
+- On Windows/Linux: The config file is located next to the executable

 Edit `config.json` to customize:
 - URLs to monitor
 - Browser settings
 - Refresh intervals
 - Scroll behavior
 - Nagios credentials (if needed)

+You can modify the config file without rebuilding the application.

 ## Troubleshooting